-There are other methods such as using training wheels, but in the past 10 years, balance bikes have surged in popularity due to their effectiveness.
+As most of us already know, a balance bike is the first step towards teaching your child how to eventually ride a bike.
+Of course, there are other methods such as using training wheels, but in the past 10 years, balance bikes have surged in popularity due to their effectiveness.

-So which balance bike should you get?
+So which is the best balance bike you should get?

 There are plenty of choices available today.
 But bear in mind that not all balance bikes are designed, built and ride the same.
 There are many factors involves such as your child’s height, frame materials and geometry just to name a few.

 Here are 9 of the best balance bikes for your toddler.